May 2009

 My squares aren't "square" - what am I doing wrong?

 Don't worry - my squares aren't "square" either when I first finish them!
 My theory has always been that gravity isn't kind to anyone and always seems to stretch out the second half of my squares.
 I repeat - DO NOT WORRY!
 After August 15th gets here I will be washing every single square and shaping them into actual squares before sorting them into afghan packets for seaming.
 Gravity has the same effect on all bias garter stitch squares.
-Plus blocking covers a multitude of sins - I promise to take pictures to prove it in August. :)
+Plus blocking covers a multitude of sins - I promise to take pictures to prove it in August. :)I just learned about the project - is it too late to start knitting squares?

 No!
 It's not too late!
 Please knit as many squares as you would like until August 1st and get them in the mail by August 10th if you're inside the US, or August 5th if you're outside the US.
 We hope to collect MORE than our goal of 2240 squares (40 afghans!) so if you wish to knit or crochet squares please do so!